BlancheK/BlancheK.github.io/movies-titles.md

 {% include success-grammatical-tag.html %}

-There is a strong success indicator for films containing 'adjectives', 'adverbs' and 'conjunctions' (the success indicator is greater thatn '0.79').
+There is a strong success indicator for films containing `adjectives`, `adverbs` and `conjunctions` (the success indicator is greater thatn `0.79`).
 However, films with nouns seem to have a null success indicator which seems strange.
-We checked wheter this low success associated with 'nouns' was not an artefact.
-When looking at each tag occurence, we count  2620 'nouns'.
+We checked wheter this low success associated with `nouns` was not an artefact.
+When looking at each tag occurence, we count  2620 `nouns`.
 The variance is thus quite low and it is reliable to assert that nouns do not influence the success of the movie title.

 We also need to look at the number of films in each categories to see if comparing the error bars is relevant or not.
-For instance the number of movie titles containing 'adverbs' is lower than other tags categories (187 titles contain adverbs vs 2620 titles contain nouns).
+For instance the number of movie titles containing `adverbs` is lower than other tags categories (187 titles contain adverbs vs 2620 titles contain nouns).
 This results in higher variance for the adverb tag.

 ### Named Entity Recognition:

 The inclusion of a named entity in a movie title can be a strategic storytelling choice that immediately centers the narrative around specific topics.
 This approach serves multiple purposes in shaping audience expectations and marketing the film.
-That's why we used Named Entity Recognition to unravel the influence of having 'Person', 'Location' or 'Date' objects in the title on success.
+That's why we used Named Entity Recognition to unravel the influence of having `Person`, `Location` or `Date` objects in the title on success.

-We first tried to see the influence of 'Organization' and 'Person' occurences on the movie success.
+We first tried to see the influence of `Organization` and `Person` occurences on the movie success.

 {% include success-org-pers-ner.html %}

-We see that the number of 'Organisation' and 'Person' entities influence the success indicator.
-'Organisation': the success is maximum for 2 occurences and minimum for 3.
-'Person': the success is maximum for 3 occurences and zero for 0 to 2 occurences.
-However, we think that the high succes of titles with 2 'Organization' NER or 3 'Person' NER might be due to a low number of occurences in the dataset, hence creating high variance.
+We see that the number of `Organisation` and `Person` entities influence the success indicator. `Organisation`: the success is maximum for 2 occurences and minimum for 3. `Person`: the success is maximum for 3 occurences and zero for 0 to 2 occurences.
+However, we think that the high succes of titles with 2 `Organization` NER or 3 `Person` NER might be due to a low number of occurences in the dataset, hence creating high variance.

-Instead of looking at the number of occurences of 'Person' and 'Organization', we can decide to compare movie titles with at least one 'Person' or one 'Organization' entity.
+Instead of looking at the number of occurences of `Person` and `Organization`, we can decide to compare movie titles with at least one `Person` or one `Organization` entity.
 If the title contains both types, it will be considered in both categories.

-According to this plot, having a named entity 'Organization' or 'Person' in the movie title influences the success of the movie (almost multiplied by '3').
-We don't see much difference between the 'Organization' and the 'Person' type.
-However, we must nuance those results by taking into account the previous plots, the difference with titles that contain no 'Organisation' or 'Person' item might be significant because of the few titles that contain more than one occurence.
+According to this plot, having a named entity `Organization` or `Person` in the movie title influences the success of the movie (almost multiplied by `3`).
+We don't see much difference between the `Organization` and the `Person` type.
+However, we must nuance those results by taking into account the previous plots, the difference with titles that contain no `Organisation` or `Person` item might be significant because of the few titles that contain more than one occurence.

 ### Presence of protagonist name